vakhet/rathena-tools/README.md

 Utilities for Ragnarok server application

-If you have an idea for script/app - feel free to contact me
+If you have an idea for script/app - please contact me!
+Also, feel free to donate: 41001306545612 Yandex.Money

 Author: vakhet @ gmail.com